rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - Holding both outer thumb keys will activate the maintenance layer.

 ### Mod-Taps and Layer-Taps
-- Considering qwerty, home block mods (S Shift, D Ctrl, F Alt, V Gui), mirrored in the other side of the keyboard (M Gui, J Alt, K Ctrl, L Shift), are available on most layers.
+- Considering qwerty, home block mods, mirrored in the other side of the keyboard, are available on most layers.
+  - S Shift, D Ctrl, F Alt, V Gui
+  - M Gui, J Alt, K Ctrl, L Shift
 - Dedicated modifiers are available on the left side of the functions layer.
 - One-shot modifiers are available on the left side of the navigation and mouse layers.
 - Gui/Ctrl and Shift are also available as Special Keys, in the thumbs, see below.